ICWeiner/FEUP-FSI/LOGBOOK11.md

 First we run this commands so we can look the content into plain text.

+**Question 1**

-**What part of the certificate indicates this is a CA’s certificate?**
+What part of the certificate indicates this is a CA’s certificate?

-CA:TRUE
+- CA:TRUE

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img2.png "Title")

+**Question 2**

-**What part of the certificate indicates this is a self-signed certificate?**
+What part of the certificate indicates this is a self-signed certificate?

-The Subject Key Identifier and the Authority Key Identifier are the same.
+- The Subject Key Identifier and the Authority Key Identifier are the same.

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img3.png "Title")

+**Question 3**

-**In the RSA algorithm, we have a public exponent, a private exponent `d`, a modulus `n`, and two secret numbers `p` and `q`, such that `n=pq`.
-Please identify the values for these elements in your certificate and key files.**
+In the RSA algorithm, we have a public exponent, a private exponent `d`, a modulus `n`, and two secret numbers `p` and `q`, such that `n=pq`.
+Please identify the values for these elements in your certificate and key files.

-p and q are prime1 and prime2
+- p and q are prime1 and prime2

 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img4.png "Title")
 ![alt text](https://git.fe.up.pt/fsi/fsi2223/l11g03/-/raw/main/imgs/logbook11img5.png "Title")